Parkland school shooter avoids the death penalty after jury recommends life in prison

 Live updates: Jury reaches decision in Nikolas Cruz sentencing trial

+Tony Montalto, the father of 14-year-old victim Gina Montalto, called the jury's recommendation a "gut punch" for the victims' families, lamenting that "the monster that killed them gets to live to see another day."

+"This shooter did not deserve compassion," he said outside the courtroom, after the jury's findings were read.
+"Did he show the compassion to Gina when he put the weapon against her chest and chose to pull that trigger, or any of the other three times that he shot her?
+Was that compassionate?"

-Cruz, now 24, pleaded guilty last October to 17 counts of murder and 17 counts of attempted murder for the shooting, in which 14 students and three school staff members were killed, and 17 others were injured.
+Cruz, now 24, pleaded guilty last October to 17 counts of murder and 17 counts of attempted murder for the shooting in Parkland, Florida, in which 14 students and three school staff members were killed, and 17 others were injured.
+Because Cruz pleaded guilty to all counts, the trial phase was skipped and the court went directly to the sentencing phase.

 Prosecutors had asked the jury to sentence the gunman to death, arguing Cruz's decision to carry out the shooting was not only especially heinous or cruel, but premeditated and calculated and not, as the defense contended, related to any neurological or intellectual deficits.